juanlopes/sparrow/data/experiments/README.md

 ...
 ```

-Steps to exactly reproduce this benchmark:
+Steps to exactly reproduce this benchmark run:
 - Ensure the Rust toolchain (nightly) matches the one that was the most recent at the time of the experiment (28th of March 2025).
-- Ensure the repo is checked out are on the same commit (same hash).
+- Ensure the repo is checked out at the same commit (same hash).
-- The seed is in [config.rs](../../src/config.rs) is set to the one that was randomly chosen for that particular benchmark:
+- In [config.rs](../../src/config.rs), set the seed to the one that was randomly chosen for this particular benchmark run:
     - For example: `pub const RNG_SEED: Option<usize> = Some(12552852848582794543);`
-- `sparrow` is build and run exactly the same as the [single_bench.yml](../../.github/workflows/single_bench.yml) action defines.
+- `sparrow` is built and executed exactly the same as the [single_bench.yml](../../.github/workflows/single_bench.yml) action defines.